+46 healthy environment and sustainable agriculture production.
+The goal of this effort is to continue
-The Ag Council also supports efforts to encourage adoption of conservation programs and best management practices.
-The Ag Council would like to support efforts to educate producers about conservation in order to increase adoption and participation in conservation practices by farmers and landowners.
-The Council wants to ensure the public of agriculture's commitment to a healthy environment and sustainable agriculture production.
-The goal of this effort is to continue to improve upon our conservation impact and to reduce our environmental impact without sacrificing production potential for yield.
-We support any efforts to market our conservation efforts and our progress made towards environmental stewardship, efficiencies gained in production through technology and other means, and our imbedded care for the environment.

-The Ag Council supports the concept of organizing a 501 (c) (3) private, non-profit conservation group similar to Delta Farmers Advocating Resource Management (FARM) in Mississippi that will seek to encourage conservation and best management practices on farms while also promoting conservation activities of agriculture to the general public.
-This organization would support research and education in conservation, encourage adoption of conservation practices, seek to identify and address resource concerns, measure progress made in conservation, assist farmers in implementing conservation practices, and help promote the positive environmental impact of agriculture.
+- 1 to improve upon our conservation impact and to reduce our environmental impact without - 2 sacrificing production potential for yield.
+We support any efforts to market our conservation - 3 efforts and our progress made towards environmental stewardship, efficiencies gained in - 4 production through technology and other means, and our imbedded care for the environment. - 5 - 6 The Ag Council supports the concept of organizing a 501 (c) (3) private, non-profit conservation - 7 group similar to Delta Farmers Advocating Resource Management (FARM) in Mississippi that - 8 will seek to encourage conservation and best management practices on farms while also 9 promoting conservation activities of agriculture to the general public.
+This organization would - 9 promoting conservation activities of agriculture to the general public.
+This organization would 10 support research and education in conservation, encourage adoption of conservation practices, - support research and education in conservation, encourage adoption of conservation practices, seek to identify and address resource concerns, measure progress made in conservation, assist - farmers in implementing conservation practices, and help promote the positive environmental - 13 impact of agriculture. - 14

-GENERAL GOVERNMENT AGRICULTURE POLICY
+15 GENERAL GOVERNMENT AGRICULTURE POLICY

-Role of Federal Government in Agriculture
+17 Role of Federal Government in Agriculture

-The Ag Council believes the federal government should enact policies that support the domestic production agriculture industry and rural communities as a primary method of providing security and social stability for the United States and our allies.
-The federal government should wisely use taxpayer dollars to support farmers during disaster periods due to weather, revenue shortages, and low commodity prices or excessive input costs.
+18 The Ag Council believes the federal government should enact policies that support the domestic

+- 19 production agriculture industry and rural communities as a primary method of providing security - and social stability for the United States and our allies.
+The federal government should wisely - use taxpayer dollars to support farmers during disaster periods due to weather, revenue shortages, and low commodity prices or excessive input costs.
+Such support should work as a - shortages, and low commodity prices or excessive input costs.
 Such support should work as a safety net to protect American farmers and keep them in business following disasters.
-The federal government should provide affordable risk management tools for farmers that protect against price, input costs, revenue, and yield risks.
-The federal government should also continue to invest in conservation measures that partner with private landowners.

-The federal government should provide a strong defense for U.S. agricultural policy within the World Trade Organization (WTO) and the International Trade Commission (USITC), and they should vigorously pursue cases against nations who violate various trade agreements or otherwise harm U.S. agriculture through illicit trade related activities.
-During trade disputes between the U.S. and other nations, the U.S. should provide supplemental economic adjustment assistance to farmers and agribusinesses negatively affected by market disruptions caused by such disputes.

-In addition, the federal government should promote American agriculture products domestically and abroad.
-The federal government should also play a key role in funding agriculture research to enhance our nation's production capabilities and expand market opportunities for commodities grown in America.
-The government can and should provide or encourage lending institutions to provide low interest capital to farmers seeking to establish or expand a farming operation.
-The government should always seek to expand trade opportunities for American agriculture products around the world.
-The government should establish reasonable and fair regulations that protect the environment, provide a safe workplace, and ensure continued agriculture production of a safe and abundant supply of food, fiber and fuel in America.
-The government should also continue to invest in adequate infrastructure systems that assist farmers in developing and marketing crops.
+The - safety net to protect American farmers and keep them in business following disasters.
+The federal government should provide affordable risk management tools for farmers that protect - 25 against price, input costs, revenue, and yield risks.
+The federal government should also continue - 26 to invest in conservation measures that partner with private landowners. - 27 - 28 The federal government should provide a strong defense for U.S. agricultural policy within the - 29 World Trade Organization (WTO) and the International Trade Commission (USITC), and they - 30 should vigorously pursue cases against nations who violate various trade agreements or - 31 otherwise harm U.S. agriculture through illicit trade related activities.
+During trade disputes - 32 between the U.S. and other nations, the U.S. should provide supplemental economic adjustment - assistance to farmers and agribusinesses negatively affected by market disruptions caused by - 34 such disputes. - 35 - 36 In addition, the federal government should promote American agriculture products domestically 37 and abroad.
+The federal government should also play a key role in funding agriculture research 38 to enhance our nation's production capabilities and expand market opportunities for commodities 39 grown in America.
+The government can and should provide or encourage lending institutions to 40 provide low interest capital to farmers seeking to establish or expand a farming operation.
+The 41 government should always seek to expand trade opportunities for American agriculture products 42 around the world.
+The government should establish reasonable and fair regulations that protect 43 the environment, provide a safe workplace, and ensure continued agriculture production of a safe 44 and abundant supply of food, fiber and fuel in America.
+The government should also continue to - 45 invest in adequate infrastructure systems that assist farmers in developing and marketing crops. - 46